Release flow

 4. release.yml fires on the next push and publishes vX.Y.Z-beta.N as a GitHub prerelease with cosign-signed daemon binaries.
 BRAT consumers pick it up on next launch.

-Stable releases — promotion via release branch
+Stable releases — promote nextmain

-git checkout -b release/X.Y.Z next
+git checkout -b release-X.Y.Z next

 cd plugin

-npm run bump:stable # 1.0.44-beta.5 → 1.0.44 (drops -beta suffix)
+npm run bump:stable # 1.0.44-beta.5 → 1.0.44 (drops the -beta suffix)

-git commit -am "release: prepare X.Y.Z promotion"
+git commit -am "release: X.Y.Z (stable)"

-git push origin release/X.Y.Z
+git push origin release-X.Y.Z

-gh pr create --base main --head release/X.Y.Z \
+gh pr create --base next --head release-X.Y.Z --title "release: X.Y.Z (stable)"

---title "release: promote next → main (X.Y.Z)"
+gh pr create --base main --head next --title "promote: next → main (X.Y.Z)"

-After the PR is reviewed and merged into main:
+After the promotion merges into main:

-3. The next beta cycle starts on a normal feat/... branch with npm run bump:beta:start (X.Y.Z → X.Y.(Z+1)-beta.0).
+3. Start the next beta cycle with npm run bump:beta:start (X.Y.Z → X.Y.(Z+1)-beta.0) on the first feature branch.

 What bump:stable does